 The LA Weekly says that after his release, Minkow found religion, became senior pastor at the Community Bible Church and even began helping the FBI working as a “fraud buster.”

-Mr. Minkow was apparently leading a double life.
+We soon heard that Mr. Minkow was apparently leading a double life.
 While tending to his parishioners in California, Minkow was issuing reports across the nation critical of major American companies.
 Minkow would publicly criticize a company while shorting its stock.
 His reports would cause the stock price to fall thereby earning him a nice profit.

 Short sellers make their profit by borrowing stock from a third party at market price and promising to pay for the loan at a future date.
 The borrower then sells the stock at the market price and hopes to repurchase the stock in the future at a lower price.
 Rather that hope the market price would drop on its own, Minkow helped things out a bit.

 Somewhere along the way, Minkow decided to take on home building giant Lennar Corp. and Medifast, Inc. Both companies were not amused by Minkow’s unsubstantiated allegations and sued him for a number of things including libel and extortion.
 Lennar says that Minkow’s false reports and media attacks caused their stock price to drop by 20%.
 Medifast claims their stock loss was 45%.
 That means overnight, these companies lost hundreds of millions of dollars in valuation.

 In one of the cases, a state court judge found that Minkow gave false testimony, withheld documents, destroyed evidence and “willfully violated” court orders.